-Note: This guide is preliminary and can be considered beta quality.
+Note: This guide can be considered beta quality at this time.
 There are some issues with building with the Broadcom libraries as eglfs_brcm support is disabled in the Qt 6 build system.

 The procedure is exactly the same for both 32-bit or 64-bit versions of Raspberry Pi OS, just adjust any architecture specific paths accordingly.

 This tutorial is written for the split components version of Qt 6.2 instead of the all components one.
 This makes it much faster to get up and running with only the components you actually need.
 Building Qt 6 for and on the Raspberry Pi is still pretty straightforward, there are some Pi specific configurations that needs to be made, but in short it consist of the following steps:

 - Configure Pi graphics system to use Mesa/Vulkan driver

 - Installing all required build and runtime dependencies for Qt base

 - Installing any optional build and runtime dependencies Qt base

 - Checking the Qt 6.2 base source package integrity